skeeto/skeeto.github.com/_posts/2018-05-31-Emacs-26-Generators-and-Threads.markdown

 are [generators][miter] (`iter`) and [native threads][mthread]
 (`thread`).

+**Correction**: Generators were actually introduced in Emacs 25.1 (Sept.
+2016), not Emacs 26.1.
+Doh!

 ### Generators

 Generators are one of those cool language features that provide a lot of